cmu-psych-fms/wildfire/README.md

 The only currently supported action that the model can return is motion to a target location in the view.
 To do this return `(:target <x> <y>)`, where `<x>` and `<y>` are the indices into the view array of the cell to which to move.
 In the future a wider repertoire of possible actions will be available.
+There will also be information available about, and actions involving, whole regions (as defined in `defgame`) identified by their names.

 And example model function is in `models/test-model.lisp`.
 This simple example waits five seconds after the mission starts, and then